To answer “How to create a video wall”, let’s first quickly define what a video wall is and why you might want one…

 Configuration for sync

-To configure a digital signage device for sync, you simply need to connect the device to Signagelive (as you would) and publish content to your device.
+To configure a Digital Signage device for sync, you simply need to connect the device to Signagelive (as you would) and publish content to your device.
 You’ll need to replicate this across all of the devices that you want to sync.

 Now that your players are ready to go, you’ll need to add some content to your players.
 You can either run the same playlist across all of your players or create a dedicated playlist for each player to add unique content to each.